 Acquire research skills, including writing and presenting a scholarly paper

-Whether you choose graduate school or begin a career, FMP is an excellent way to build lasting academic and professional relationships and develop research skills.
+Whether you continue on to graduate school or begin a career upon graduation, FMP is an excellent way to build lasting academic and professional relationships and develop research skills.

 As a student participant, you will: